 Q: Is it effective?

 A: Acne phototherapy is the fastest and safest treatment available for acne-prone skin.
-The first system to get FDA clearance for treatment of acne was Clearlight by Curelight Ltd. Studies in five continents have shown that CureLight’s violet/blue light effectively clears over 70% of inflammatory skin pimples in just a month.
+The first system to get FDA clearance for the treatment of acne was Clearlight by Curelight Ltd. Studies in five continents have shown that CureLight’s violet/blue light effectively clears over 70% of inflammatory skin pimples in just a month.

 Q: Are there any side effects?